kurierjs/kurier/README.md

 ## Authentication and authorization

-JSONAPI-TS supports authentication and authorization capabilities by using [JSON Web Tokens](https://www.jsonwebtoken.io/).
+Kurier supports authentication and authorization capabilities by using [JSON Web Tokens](https://www.jsonwebtoken.io/).
 Basically, it allows you to allow or deny operation execution based on user/role presence in a token.

 For this feature to work, you'll need at least to: